wynnek/doctors-note-summarizer/README.md

 1. Download and install these software tools:
   * Anaconda Navigator
   * Visual Studio Code
+2. Clone the repository
-2. Run these command in the Visual Studio Code terminal:
+3. Run these commands in the Visual Studio Code terminal:
   * To create the conda virtual environment and install required Python packages:
-> conda create -n doctors_note_env -c conda-forge Faker nltk pandas python-docx openpyxl streamlit
+> conda create -n doctors_note_env -c conda-forge nltk streamlit python=3.9.17 tensorflow
-  * To switch into the created environment where all the packages were installed
+  * On Windows, to switch into the created environment where all the packages were installed
 > activate doctors_note_env
+  * On Mac, to switch into the created environment where all the packages were installed
+> source activate doctors_note_env
-  * To run the project
+4. Run the project
-> streamlit run Doc_Rpt_Writer.py
+> streamlit run main.py